Age-Related Macular Degeneration Treatment in Long Beach

 Forms of ARMD

 There are two forms of ARMD: dry and wet.
 The dry form is usually very slowly progressive and only causes significant central vision loss in 20% of people who have the diagnosis.
 80% will not experience significant vision loss.
 The wet form is more aggressive and even more serious.
 If left untreated, 80% of people with the diagnosis will experience significant central vision loss.
 It is important to note that the dry form may convert to the more serious wet form.
+It is always advisable to consult with an experienced Long Beach vision center in such cases.

 The cause of ARMD is not known, but there are several risk factors to consider.
 The following risk factors are controllable: high blood pressure, high cholesterol, obesity, smoking, and unprotected sun exposure.
 The following risk factors are not controllable: advanced age (over 60), family history, gender (women more likely than men), and race (most common in caucasians).